 Why study Cellular and Molecular Medicine at Bristol?

 Cellular and molecular medicine courses are flexible and you can transfer between them as your interests develop.
 Our BSc courses are available as four-year degrees with Study in Industry, allowing you to spend your third year on a placement that you will secure during your second year.

 Lectures are at the forefront of knowledge about the mechanisms of human disease.
 Our teaching reflects our research, which aims to translate laboratory discoveries into clinical application.

 Tutorials in small groups and workshops provide opportunities to improve your communication skills, strengthen teamwork and gain confidence in data handling and interpretation.

-Laboratory sessions underpin learning during the first two years and are integrated with eBiolabs, a dynamic online laboratory manual.
+Laboratory sessions underpin learning during the first two years and are integrated with eBiolabs online resources.
 Through project work you will develop experimental design and problem-solving skills.